MustafaHameed/GUIDE/README.md

 - `data.py` for loading and preparing the dataset
 - `preprocessing.py` for building the feature-processing pipeline
-- `model.py` for configuring the logistic regression classifier
+- `model.py` for configuring classifiers such as logistic regression, random forest, and multilayer perceptrons (MLP)
 - `train.py` as the script entry point

 Run the training script to see a hold‑out evaluation and 5‑fold cross‑validation score (requires `pandas` and `scikit-learn`):